dgosling/RoR2-Samus/ThunderkitHenry/Packages/Risk_Of_Options/README.md

 Github: Rune580

 # Changelog
+    2.5.3:
+      Merged PR by Bubbet https://github.com/Rune580/RiskOfOptions/pull/28
+        - Abstracts references to bepinexconfig out.
+        - Allows mods to extend off of RoO's options.
+      Updated to preview C# language.

+    2.5.2:
+      Fixed descriptions not wrapping.

+    2.5.1:
+      Minor improvements to the layout of the mod options menu.
+      Fixed some minor stutters when opening the settings menu for the first time.
+      Removed HookGenPatcher/MMHook as a dependency.

+    2.5.0:
+      Added ColorOption.
+      Added ColorPickerUtil for manually opening a color picker.
+      Added 2 new submit modes for input fields:
+        - OnExitOrSubmit
+        - OnSubmit
+        These can be used with the `submitOn` Field in the InputFieldConfig.
+      Fixed an issue where having multiple input fields causes hitching.
+      Fixed an issue where input fields wouldn't visually revert.

+    2.4.2:
+      Sliders can now have their values be manually set in the text box.
+No more finagling the slider to get the value you want.
+        The future is now!

+    2.4.1:
+      Fixed category indicators taking up more vertical space than intended.

+    2.4.0:
+      Added IntSlider option, which is just a normal slider but it accepts an ConfigEntry<int> instead.

+    2.3.2:
+      Added overrides for modGuid and modName when adding an option.
+      CheckBox is now a prefab instead of being copied from a button in game.
+What does that mean for the normal user? realistically nothing at all, you shouldn't notice anything different.
+For the dev however, this puts us a step closer to having RiskOfOptions ui elements be accessible to other mods.

+    2.3.1:
+      Disable functionality is now fully implemented on all simple options.

     2.3.0:
       Quite a few things in this update, as always let me know if you have any issues.
         - Added ChoiceOption, takes an CongiEntry<enum>.